Twenty-three-year-old, Ashleigh Petrie nominated her mother as the sole beneficiary of her super.

 Ashleigh was in a relationship with her fiancé, Rodney Higgins for only 7 months (living together for four of them).

-This story highlights the pitfalls and limitations to super fund death benefit nominations.
+This story highlights the pitfalls and limitations of super fund death benefit nominations.

 Superannuation doesn’t form part of your will